Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Methods. A principal stratum strategy

-Finally, we define the \emph{distributional causal effects of the treatment} (or \emph{principal survival difference}) at time $y$, in a similar fashion to \cite{mattei2020assessing}.
-The distributional causal effect at $y$ for the set of ND patients is:
+When dealing with survival outcomes, one may be interested in the \textit{mixed distributional causal effects of the treatment} (or \textit{mixed principal survival difference}) at time $y$.
+The mixed principal distributional causal effect at $y$ for the set of ND patients is: